 Most of the Cope Collection is for reference use only.

-If you have a University I.D. card, you can borrow books at the Loans Desk or at the self-issue units on level 2.
+If you have a University I.D. card, you can borrow books at the Level 2 Desk or at the self-issue units, also on level 2.

 Cope Collection journals are shelved in the same sequence as the books.